Dušan Vlahović: Youth

 Vlahović was a member of the Serbia national under-15 team, scoring a hat trick in a match against the Czech Republic on 16 April 2015.
 He was also called up to the under-16 squad in late 2015, making his debut against Poland on 27 October 2015.
 In August 2016, Vlahović was called up to the under-19 squad for the Stevan Vilotić memorial tournament, where he debuted in the opening match against the United States.
 In the second match of the same tournament, he scored a goal against France.
 After Serbia beat Israel in the final match, Vlahović was nominated for the most talented player of the tournament.

 Senior

-Vlahović made his senior team debut on 11 October 2020, in a 2020–21 UEFA Nations League game against Hungary.
-He scored his first international goal on 18 November, in a 5–0 home win over Russia in the Nations League.
-Afterwards, Vlahović embarked on a prolific goalscoring form for his national team, with his four goals, including a brace against Azerbaijan on 12 October 2021, proving to be crucial as Serbia secured qualification to the 2022 FIFA World Cup at top of their qualifying group ahead of the former European champions, Portugal, after defeating them 2–1 away from home.

-In November, 2022 he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
-He played in group stage matches against Brazil and Switzerland, scoring against them in a 3–2 loss, as Serbia finished bottom of their group.
+On 11 October 2020, Vlahović debuted for the Serbian senior team in a 2020–21 UEFA Nations League game against Hungary.
+The same year on 18 November, he scored his first international goal in a 5–0 home victory over Russia in the Nations League.
+On 12 October 2021, Vlahović embarked on a prolific goalscoring form for his national team with his four goals, including a brace against Azerbaijan, proving to be crucial as Serbia secured qualification to the 2022 FIFA World Cup on top of their qualifying group ahead of the former European champions, Portugal, after defeating them 2–1 away from home.
+In November 2022, Vlahović was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+He played in group stage matches against Brazil and Switzerland, scoring against the latter in a 3–2 loss, as Serbia finished bottom of their group.
+Vlahović was selected in Serbia's squad for the UEFA Euro 2024, playing in all three group stage matches until Serbia was eliminated by finishing fourth in the group.